Fox-ML-infrastructure/Fox-v1-infra/DOCS/00_executive/ARCHITECTURE_OVERVIEW.md

 ### 1. CONFIG (Configuration Management)

-**Complete Single Source of Truth (SST)**: Centralized, version-controlled configuration with zero hardcoded values.
+**Single Source of Truth (SST)**: Centralized, version-controlled configuration.
+All training parameters load from configs (with fallback defaults for edge cases).

 **Features:**
-- **52+ model trainers** all use config-driven hyperparameters (n_estimators, max_depth, learning_rate, etc.)
+- **20 model families** all use config-driven hyperparameters (n_estimators, max_depth, learning_rate, etc.)
 - **All train/test splits** use `preprocessing.validation.test_size` from config
 - **All random seeds** use `BASE_SEED` from determinism system for full reproducibility
 - **17 model configs** with 3 variants each (conservative/balanced/aggressive)
 - **Runtime overrides** and environment variable support
 - **YAML-based** configuration files

-**Reproducibility**: Same config file → identical results across all pipeline stages.
-Full reproducibility guaranteed.
+**Reproducibility**: Same config file → identical results across all pipeline stages (reproducibility ensured when using proper configs; external factors like library versions may affect results).

 **Location:** `CONFIG/`